 Equal parts of sweet and bitter chocolate, melted.
 This is delicious and less trouble.

-Use a tin funnel 7 inches long, 4-1/2 inches across the top, and 1/4 inch at bottom, with a stick, similar to a pencil, through the center to close the outlet, and to be raised and lowered to emit a small quantity of melted of fondant into small cornstarch molds.
+Use a tin funnel about 7 inches long, 4-1/2 inches across the top, and 1/4 inch at bottom, with a stick, or the handle of a wooden spoon, through the center to close the outlet, and to be raised and lowered to emit a small quantity of melted of fondant into small molds.
 The funnel looks like the letter "V" and has a handle on the side.

 © by Don Bell

-Getting to hand dip your fondant candy pieces into the warm, melted chocolate has to be the best part of the old fashioned chocolates recipes.
-It's simply so much fun.
+Getting to hand dip your fondant candy pieces into the warm, melted chocolate has to be the best part of learning how to make homemade chocolates.
+It's simply so much fun!

 The best ingredient to use for hand dipping chocolates and bonbons is what's called dipping or melting chocolate.
 This meltable dipping chocolate is often called compound chocolate, and it's much easier to use since it's not a pure chocolate.